halvisg/Master_thesis_VANET_testbed/README.md

 foo@bar:~$ echo SYSID_THISMAV 2 > Tools/autotest/default_params/drone2.parm
 ```

-## Run the example
+## 7. Run the example

+We have included a sample scenario, in the directory called example_traffic_scenario.
-To run the example, thre are a couple of steps that are needed.
+To run this example, there are a couple of steps that are needed.
 First, we need to start our simulated UAVs.
 Then we tell our testbed how it should connect to them.
 Then, we need to start QGroundControl, and connect to the drones from here as well.
 This is to get a visual overview of the drones on a map.
 Finally, we can start our testbed.

-### 7. Initialize simulated UAVs
+### 7.1 Initialize simulated UAVs
 ArduPilot provides a script called *sim_vehicle.py*, that initializes an instance of MAVProxy

 Again, from the ardupilot folder run the following command to start the first drone: